-Marie of Orleans (Princess Marie Amélie Françoise Hélène d'Orléans, 1865-1909) was the daughter of the Duke of Chartres and the Princess Francoise of Orleans.
-Mary was born and spent his childhood in England, where her parents were forced to flee in 1848 from the pursuit of Napoleon III, and come back to France only after his fall in 1871.
-In October 1885 Mary became the wife of Prince Voldemar, the younger son of king Christian IX of Denmark.
-The religion of the spouses was different and the Princess not changed him after marriage, resulting in four of their sons were Lutherans, like their father, and the daughter converted to Catholicism.
+A monument to Princess Marie of Orleans, known for her social activities in the early 20th century, is located 50 meters to the North.
+Marie (Princess Marie Amélie Françoise Hélène d'orléans, 1865-1909) was the daughter of the Duke of Chartres and Princess françoise of Orleans, born and spent her childhood in England, where her parents were forced to flee in 1848 from the persecution of Napoleon III, and returned to France only after his fall in 1871.
+In October 1885, Maria became the wife of Prince Voldemar, the youngest son of king Christian IX of Denmark.
+The couple's religion was different and the Princess did not change it after marriage, as a result of which four of their sons became Lutherans, like their father, and the daughter converted to Catholicism.

-The couple settled in the castle Bernstorff and Maria was actively participated in public life.
-The Princess was a very witty, independent nature and did not hesitate to publicly Express and defend their opinions.
-The Princess has gained popularity among the people after he became a patron of the Copenhagen fire Department.
-The Princess, despite the high social position talked on equal terms with people in the arts, she loved to draw and photograph, participated in art exhibitions and was a member of the Danish Academy of fine arts.
-In politics Maria held leftist views, she are actively promoting the idea of parliamentarism and contributed to the democratic reforms of 1901.
+The couple settled In the Bernstorff castle and Maria was energetically involved in public life.
+The Princess was distinguished by her wit, independent character, and did not hesitate to publicly Express and defend her opinions.
+The people became popular once he became a patron of the Copenhagen fire Department.
+The Princess, despite her high status, was an equal friend of art people, loved to draw and photograph, participated in art exhibitions, and was a member of the Danish Academy of fine arts.
+In politics, Maria kept to the following principles: it actively promoted the ideas of parliamentarism and promoted the democratic reforms of 1901.